aithaprasad/csci-5030-discord/README.md

 **Our Principle** : Technical team of motivated individuals must meet daily throughout the project, delivering working software to the customer at regular intervals.

-**Design Philosophy** : The trade-off between optimization and simplicity needs to be known and if something fails while conversion that should be loud enough to debug
+**Design Philosophy** : The trade-off between optimization and simplicity needs to be known and if something fails while conversion that should be loud enough to debug.

 **Trello Board** : [**scrumNcoke board**](https://trello.com/b/G2lmDv6d/scrumncoke)